Year after year, the cost of solar panels keeps falling.

 Below is a list of factors that may reduce the amount of electricity you generate:

-- A very steep roof, too steep and when the sun is at its highest the rays will hit the panels at an angle, this reducing the efficiency of the panels considerably.
+- A very steep roof, too steep and when the sun is at its highest the rays will hit the panels at an angle; this can significantly reduce the efficiency of the roof panels.

-- North facing roof – in a nutshell, you will not generate much electricity with panels on a north facing roof, so we don’t recommend placing them on this part of the roof.
+- North facing roof s- in a nutshell, you will not generate much electricity with panels on a north facing roof, so we don’t recommend placing them on this part of the roof.

-- East/west facing roof – your power generation will be much less than a south facing roof, you will need to look very carefully at the projected electricity output of these panels to determine how long it will take before you get your investment back.
+- East/west facing roof – your power generation will be much less than a south-facing roof, so you will need to look very carefully at the projected electricity output of these panels to determine how long it will take before you get your investment back.

 - The south of the United Kingdom has more daylight hours than the north of the country, so a property with solar panels in Brighton will generate more electricity than an identical system in Glasgow.

 - Trees, buildings and other objects that shade your roof.
 These can all lower the projections you receive.

-If you can install panels that meet all of the “best case” situations, then there is no reason why you can’t recoup your investment within the suggested timeline which is usually just over 20 years for a typical three bedroom property with panels to a south facing roof.
+If you can install panels that meet all of the “best case” situations, then there is no reason why you can’t recoup your investment within the suggested timeline which is usually just over 20 years for a typical three bedroom property with panels on a south-facing roof.

 Feed In Tariff

-The feed-in tariff is the amount of money you get back based on the amount of electricity you generate.
+The feed-in tariff is the amount of money you get back based on the of electricity you generate.